 - Therapeutic support.
 Some patients exhibit withdrawal signs when they stop participating in addictive behaviors, including headaches, feelings of panic and anger and insomnia.
 Therapeutic support can help patients focus on growth, healing and moving forward.

 - Family support.
 It is important for family and friends to be a part of their loved one’s recovery.
 They can engage in support groups designed for families, as well as family sessions with the recovering person in treatment.

 - Cognitive behavioral therapy (CBT).
 Many experts believe CBT is the best treatment for video game addiction.
 Therapy involves shifting thoughts and feelings and replacing them with healthier ones, ultimately changing behavior for the better.

 How to Get Help

 The first step in getting help is admitting you have a problem.
-Treatment can help you get past your video game addiction and refocus your energy on other activities instead of gaming.
+Treatment and the recovery process can help you get past your video game addiction and refocus your energy on other activities instead of gaming.